tytydraco/yessleep/out/My_Husband_Will_Not_Stop_Glaring_At_Me_In_The_Middle_Of_The_Night_Update.md

 I finally understand why he keeps saying "I see you".
 He doesn't want to see me anymore.
 Not alive at least.

 I won't make it to trial.
 I'll die in this prison.
 Maybe in this very bed tonight.
-Turning myself in wasnt enough.
+Turning myself in wasn't enough.
 Accountability wasn't enough.

 I can only hope to find peace in death.
 Maybe in another time in another life.
 I can only hope it includes Jake somehow.